-Identity is at the core of my values and how it unfolds defines my creative process.
+Identity and lived experience is at the core of my values and how it unfolds defines my creative process.
 For Contact Quarterly, I wrote: “Folks with marginalized identities are somatically and psychically guarded, from generations past and a lifetime of systemic oppression; it is in the body and it will enter the dance.”